yonglei-sqrt2/Shaowu-Lei/index.md

 > Nothing to fear if you hold the truth in your hand <br>
 > Nothing is narrow if you have the justice in your mind

-The greatest and all-powerful scientist around the world.
+The greatest and most mighty scientist around the world.

 ## Lei's Mathematics

 - Associative law of division: $10/1/10=100$
 - 0 as a divisor: $1/0=1$